News at OSFA

 UGA E-mail Policy for Students

 In accordance with University of Georgia policy, every student is required to have an e-mail address to which official University communications can be sent.
 In the best interest of effective communications management it has been determined that this address must reside on the University-maintained UGA e-mail system.
-Students are informed and reminded of this requirement through OASIS.

 Whenever a student creates a MyID, a UGA e-mail account is automatically created.
 Some students may elect to forward their e-mail to an address different from their official UGA account.
 Any student who elects to forward UGA e-mail to a different e-mail address assumes full responsibility for reading e-mail at the forwarded location.